herculesinc/pg-io/README.md

 A connection is considered to be in transaction from the point `startTransaction()` method is called, and until the point it is released via the `release()` method.

 ## Querying the Database
-Once a reference to a Connection object is obtained, it can be used to execute queries against the database using `dao.execute()` method:
+Once a reference to a Connection object is obtained, it can be used to execute queries against the database using `connection.execute()` method:

 ```JavaScript
 // executes a single query - and return a promise for the result